ang-zeyu/infisearch/docs/src/search_configuration.md

 If no `input` is specified, this option will not do anything.

+---

 **`portalTo = document.getElementsByTagName('body')[0]`**

-This parameter tells morsels which element to attach the fullscreen search UI to, which uses `fixed` positioning.
+This parameter specifies which element to attach the fullscreen search UI to, which uses `fixed` positioning.
+The `<body>` element is used by default.

+---

 **`resultsPerPage = 8`**

 This option controls how many result previews are retrieved per trigger of the infinite scrolling intersection observer.

 If none of the `body / title / heading` fields are stored (see [generating result previews](#generating-result-previews)), lowering this can have a noticeable performance improvement on result generation, as more `.html / .json` files have to be retrieved on-the-fly, parsed, and processed.

+---

 **`show() / hide()`**